openssl/openssl/INSTALL.md

 ### enable-ec_nistp_64_gcc_128

-Enable support for optimised implementations of some commonly used NIST elliptic curves.
+Enable support for optimized implementations of some commonly used NIST elliptic curves.

 This option is only supported on platforms: